-In 2019: Berkeley Symphony to feature Ensemble
+Symphony to feature Ensemble in 2019

 The Berkeley Symphony will present a special matinee performance on Sunday, March 24, 2019 at 4:00pm, featuring our Berkeley High School Jazz Ensemble in DVORAK & ELLINGTON.
 With guest conductor Christopher Rountree leading the orchestra, the concert starts with Dvořák’s Symphony No. 9 in E minor, “From the New World,” which he composed in 1893 while he was the director of the National Conservatory of Music of America.
 Following Dvořák’s iconic sketch of America, the Orchestra is joined by Berkeley High Jazz Ensemble with special guests to perform Gubaidalina’s Concerto for Two Orchestras and Ellington’s Black, Brown, and Beige.

 Participation in the Berkeley High School performing arts program is open to current and incoming BHS students.
 We encourage all interested students to check out the information in this document.

 Gratitude to donors and friends

 Shop on Amazon?
 BHS Jazz can benefit!

 If you already shop on Amazon, how about designating BHS Jazz as your charity?
 It’s an easy way to support BHS Jazz!
 Here’s our Amazon Smile code: Berkeley High School Jazz.
 And here’s the link.